HackSouth/hacksouth.github.io/_posts/2020-12-10 Is that you Hack South? Is this me?.md

 > We would have to do this with a multi pronged approach.
 We would look to partner with local consulting companies, universities, training providers, certification companies (CompTIA, ISC2, SANS, OffSEC, EC Council, etc), donors, investers and like minded NGO/NPO's ([The Diana Innititive](https://www.dianainitiative.org/), [DEF CON](https://www.defcon.org/), [WWHF](https://wildwesthackinfest.com/deadwood/), [B Sides Cape Town](https://bsidescapetown.co.za/), [DerbyCon Communities](https://twitter.com/derbycon?lang=en), etc) and selling SWAG/MERCH .
 We will only be able to do as much as we can afford.
 If we have R5000 in the kitty, we probably focus on the low level skills.
 If we have R50k we can focus on bigger things, fund certifications etc etc.

 * Water down system
-> Do we want a OSEE certifief Black Hat trainer to teach a noob about the basics of a PC and its components?
+> Do we want a OSEE certified Black Hat trainer to teach a noob about the basics of a PC and its components?
 Do we want a Staff Level Software Engineer to teach a candidate how MS Word works?
 No. Due to the challenges we may have with gaining access to this potential candidates, and the need to be efficient and impactful with our training we will support a system where knowledge travels downhill and progress upwards.
 Did you smash Module 1, and your friend down the street just got started?
 That Level 1 candidate helps mentor the noob.
 We would support a system of mentorship in bite sized form.
 We would encourage every candidate to be a "mini-mentor".
-Always seaking knowledge from someone just ahead of you, always passing down the knowledge you have gained.
+Always seeking knowledge from someone just ahead of you, always passing down the knowledge you have gained.
 Training days with industry experts will still happen, but in the in between time we, as we do in this community will learn from each other.

 * Where is the limit?
 What is the ceiling?
 > Within reason, there is none.
 Imagine it.
 We take an at risk youth, 16 years of age, maybe they live a life where the influence of gangsterism is previlent.
 They come join us for a open day.
 We should then some RasberryPI's, do some cool hacking wizardry that is asthetically simple to grasp and looks interesting.
 That kid they shows their interest.
-We assess them and realize they know nothing outside of a smart phone.
+We assess them and realise they know nothing outside of a smart phone.
 We train them in the fundementals of a computer, and they progress from that to understanding Windows, MS Office and using the internet.
 From there they progress and start learning more about what is under the bonnet, how do these components talk to each other.
 They grow and grow, learn more each day.
 They get involved with an affialiated computer lab, and maybe pop their first shell.
 We invite them to take part in a CTF and they do well.
 We get sponsored a Net+ and Sec+ from CompTIA and due to this candidates performance we decide to allocate these vouchers to them and support them in their learning.

 > Candidate X smashes it and starts doing really well on HTB and they progress to something more salty like OSCP.
 They pass it just before their 18th birthday!
 They matriculate and now what?
 Due to the inroads we have built with companies in SA we manage to get them on a summer internship which they excel at.
 From all their hardwork and effort we have a chain of evidence and manage to get them a scholarship to Stellenbosch, or Rhodes University.